mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 {: #join-connections title="Joining a new TCP connection"}

-When receiving a TCPLS Join Extension, the server validates the token and associate the TCP connection to the TCPLS session.
-TCP connections of TCPLS session are identified by a 32-bit unsigned integer called Connection ID.
-The first connection of a session has a value of 0.
-When joining a new connection, the sequence number of the token, i.e. 1 in our example, become the Connection ID of the connection.
+When receiving a TCPLS Join Extension, the server validates the token and associates the TCP connection to the TCPLS session.

+Each TCP connection that is part of a TCPLS session is identified by a 32-bit unsigned integer called its Connection ID.
+The first TCP connection of a session corresponds to Connection ID 0.
+When joining a new connection, the sequence number of the token, i.e. 1 in our example, becomes the Connection ID of the connection.
+The Connection ID enables the Client and the Server to identify a specific TCP connection within a given TCPLS session.

+### Failover

+TCPLS supports two types of failover.
+In make before break, the client creates a TCP connection using the procedure described above but only uses it once the initial connection fails.

+In break before make, the
+client creates the inital TCP connection and uses it for the TCPLS handshake the the data.
+The Server advertises one or more tokens over this connection.
+Upon failure of the initial TCP connection, the Client initiates a second TCP connection using the Server provided token.

+In both cases, some of the frames sent by Client or the Server might be in transit with the failure occurs.
+Some of these frames could have been partially received but not yet delivered to the TCPLS layer when the underlying TCP connection fails.
+Other frames could have alreayd been delivered to the application.
+To prevent data losses and duplication, TCPLS includes its own acknowledgements.

+A TCPLS receiver frequently acknowledges the records received using the ACK frame.
+Records are acknowledged after the record protection has been successfully removed.
+This enables the sender to know which records have been received.
+TCPLS enables the endpoint to send acknowledgments for a TCP connection over any connections, e.g. not only the receiving connection.

+### Migration

+To migrate from a given TCP connection, an endpoint stops transmitting over this TCP connection and sends the following frames on other TCP connections.
+It leverages the acknowledgements to retransmit the frames of TLS records that have not been yet acknowledged.

+When an endpoint abortfully closes a TCP connection, its peer leverages the acknowlegments to retransmit the TLS records that were not acknowlegded.

+### Multipath transport

+TCPLS also supports the utilization of different TCP connections, over different paths or interfaces, to improve throughput or spread stream frames over different TCP connections.
+When the endpoints have opened several TCP connections, they can send frames over the connections.
+TCPLS can send all the stream frames belonging to a given stream over one or more underlying TCP connections.
+The latter enables bandwidth agreggation by using TCP connections established over different network paths.

-### Record protection
+## Record protection

 When adding new TCP connections to a TCPLS session, an endpoint does not complete the TLS handshake.
 TCPLS provides a nonce construction for TLS